 Design and Technology will give you opportunities to combine your designing and making skills with knowledge and understanding in order to create high quality products.
-You will learn about electronics, computing, engineering, CAD, CAM, materials technology and also develop critical skills in problem-solving, innovation and team-work.
-Design and Technology will prepare you for future career paths in engineering, manufacturing and the creative industries.
+Design and Technology will also prepare you for future career paths in engineering, manufacturing and the creative industries, whilst developing critical skills in problem-solving, innovation and teamwork.

-What are the areas I can study?
+What are the material areas I can study?